FengYiLiao/Iterative_SDPfw/README.md

 This work is an extension of our paper: [Block Factor-width-two Matrices and Their Applications to Semidefinite and Sum-of-squares Optimization](https://arxiv.org/abs/1909.11076)

-We aim to develop iterative method to approxiamte PSD cone constraint.
+We aim to develop iterative algorithm to approxiamte PSD cone constraint.
 Our algorithm generate a sequence of lower/upper bound of the solution.
 <p align="center">